-General Website Statistics
+General Website Statistics & Insights

-1. Approximately 71% of small businesses have a website
+1. Approximately 73% of small businesses have a website

-Part of search engine optimization (SEO) is knowing which search engine you’re optimizing for.
-For example, if your business is conducted primarily on Amazon, you’ll also want to optimize your listings for Amazon’s search engine as well as Google.
+Part of search engine optimization (SEO) is knowing which search engines you need to optimize for.
+For example, if your business is conducted primarily on Amazon, you’ll want to optimize your listings for Amazon’s search engine as well as Google.

-It doesn’t matter how good your product or service is if no one is around to discover it, as evidenced by 20% of small businesses.
-More than just venturing in site design and page loading speeds, invest in the rest of search engine optimization (SEO).
-Learn the basics of search engine marketing and lead your target audience to your site.
+It doesn’t matter how good your product or service is if no one is around to discover it—in fact, 21% of small businesses say their main website issue is low traffic.
+Beyond your site design and page loading speeds, make sure you also invest in the rest of SEO.
+Learn what search engine marketing is to lead your target audience to your site.

 4. The average click-through rate of a call to action is 4.23%